adikele/covidplots-using-django/README.md

 (i) Bargraphs of one user-entered country and four other countries from the same continent.<br/>
 (ii) Linegraphs of infections in three user-entered countries over a period of time.

+An example of a linegraph plot using the 'Spread of Infections in Countries' link:
 ![An example of a linegraph plot using the 'Spread of Infections in Countries' link](https://github.com/adikele/covidplots-using-django/blob/master/SweChiIndia.png)

 ### Structure: